 Specific functions for mountain biking (MTB)

 For the first time Garmin puts a little something special into mountain biking.
-Until now all their devices have been geared towards cycling in general, but we all had the feeling that road biking was being done with road biking in mind and that mountain bikers were "adapting to what was out there".
+Up until now all of their devices have been geared towards cycling in general, but we all had the feeling that it was made with road cycling in mind and that mountain bikers "fit in with what was out there".

 This has changed completely in the new Edge 530 as it now offers a multitude of possibilities geared exclusively to MTB, from specific data fields, to the ability to measure data from your jumps, to specific navigation functions designed exclusively for mountain trails.